Party Wall Surveyors

 Agreeing the Party Wall Award

-The Award (often incorrectly called a Party Wall Agreement) sets out the parties involved and the notifiable work and determines the manner in which it is to be undertaken and its timings.
-Surveyor(s) may for example, require that cutting into the party wall for steel beams be undertaken with hand tools only, or that excavations close to the Adjoining Owner’s extension be dug in 1m sections rather than in one go.
+The party wall award (often incorrectly called a party wall agreement) resolves the dispute that arose when the notice was not consented to.
+It determines the time and manner in which the work is to be undertaken.
+The appointed surveyor(s) may, for example, require that cutting into the party wall for steel beams be undertaken with hand tools only, or that excavations close to the adjoining property be dug in 1.00m sections rather than in one go.

 5